Elena Ferrante: Anonymity

+In her September 15th, 2018 article for The Guardian entitled "Interviews" she admits to having never given an in-person interview.
+"Against the face-to-face encounter," she admits, "I have preferred—because of my own limitations—a written correspondence."

+Purported identification as Anita Raja

-In October 2016, investigative reporter Claudio Gatti published an article jointly in Il Sole 24 Ore, Frankfurter Allgemeine Zeitung and the New York Review of Books that relied on financial records related to real estate transactions and royalties payments to draw the conclusion that Anita Raja, a Rome-based translator, is the real author behind the Ferrante pseudonym.
+In October 2016, investigative reporter Claudio Gatti published an article jointly in Il Sole 24 Ore, Frankfurter Allgemeine Zeitung and The New York Review of Books that relied on financial records related to real estate transactions and royalties payments to draw the conclusion that Anita Raja, a Rome-based translator, is the real author behind the Ferrante pseudonym.
 Gatti's article was criticized by many in the literary world as a violation of privacy, although Gatti contends that "by announcing that she would lie on occasion, Ferrante has in a way relinquished her right to disappear behind her books and let them live and grow while their author remained unknown.
 Indeed, she and her publisher seemed to have fed public interest in her true identity."

 The writer Jeanette Winterson, in an article for The Guardian, denounced Gatti's investigations as malicious and sexist, saying: "At the bottom of this so-called investigation into Ferrante's identity is an obsessional outrage at the success of a writer – female – who decided to write, publish and promote her books on her own terms."
 Others have compared the unwanted publishing of her personal information to doxxing, and to a violation of privacy, something heightened by the violent language used by Gatti, who said she wanted it to happen.
 An article in Jezebel suggested that this was part of a general tendency to use scandal to eclipse the brilliance of women artists.
 Others responding to Gatti's article suggested that knowledge of Ferrante's biography is relevant.

 In December 2016, Tommaso Debenedetti, a controversial Italian prankster, published on the website of the Spanish daily El Mundo a purported interview with Raja confirming she was Elena Ferrante.
 This was quickly denied by Ferrante's publisher, who called the interview a fake.

 In September 2017, a team of scholars, computer scientists, philologists and linguists at the University of Padua analyzed 150 novels written in Italian by 40 different authors, including seven books by Ferrante but none by Raja.
 Based on analysis using several authorship attribution models, they concluded that Raja's husband, author and journalist Domenico Starnone, is the probable author of the Ferrante novels.
 Raja has worked for E/O Publishing as copy editor and has been editing Starnone's books for years.

+Starnone strenuously denies that he is Elena Ferrante.
 Ferrante has repeatedly dismissed suggestions that she is actually a man, telling Vanity Fair in 2015 that questions about her gender are rooted in a presumed "weakness" of female writers.